 CSIRO maintains an archives collection which includes records dating from the establishment in 1926 of the Council for Science and Industrial Research, the predecessor of CSIRO.
 Certain CSIRO records are held by Australian Archives.
 Disposal arrangements for CSIRO records are made in accordance with the provisions of the Archives Act 1983.
 Access to records over 20 years old is provided in accordance with that Act.

 The Privacy Act 1988 provides for Information Privacy Principles and National Privacy Principles.
-During 2014–2015, the Office of the Australian Information Commissioner undertook one investigation under section 36 of the Privacy Act 1988 in relation to CSIRO.
+During 2013-2014, the Office of the Australian Information Commissioner did not undertake any investigations under Section 36 of the Privacy Act 1988 in relation to CSIRO.

 All enquiries under the above legislation (including FOI requests) should be directed to:

-The Public Interest Disclosure Act 2013 (PID Act) came into effect on 15 January 2014.
-Internal procedures have been developed and implemented to enable compliance through a Public Interest Disclosure (PID) Scheme.
+The Public Interest Disclosure Act 2013 (PID Act) came into effect on 15 January 2014, internal procedures have been developed and implemented to enable compliance through a Public Interest Disclosure (PID) Scheme.
 The PID Scheme promotes integrity and accountability by encouraging the disclosure of information about suspected wrongdoing, protecting people who make disclosures and ensuring CSIRO takes appropriate action.
-CSIRO has contributed to the Commonwealth Ombudsman’s Annual Report on the PID, as required in Section 76(3) of the PID Act.
-In 2015 CSIRO reported three new disclosures.
+CSIRO has contributed to the Commonwealth Ombudsman’s Annual Report on the PID, as required in Section 76(3) of the PID Act, in 2014 CSIRO reported three disclosures.